hpjansson/fornalder/README.md

 commit data from collections of git repositories and visualize it in various ways.

-It's made to work with data going back a long time (a decade or two).
-With shorter time spans the output will probably look quite bad.
+It was used to generate the graphs in [this blog post](https://hpjansson.org/blag/2020/12/16/on-the-graying-of-gnome/).
+It's made to work with data going back a long time (a decade or two); with shorter time spans the output will probably look quite bad.

 ## Building